tumulranjan1/Enc-Unet-biomedical/README.md

 # Enc-Unet-biomedical
-Implementation of Pretrained autoencoder and U-Net, where PA acts a backbone to the 3D U-Net from [this](https://onlinelibrary.wiley.com/doi/abs/10.1002/ima.22822)
+Implementation of Pretrained autoencoder and U-Net, where PA acts a backbone to the 3D U-Net inspired by [this paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/ima.22822)